 - This was emphasized with Connor in the season 4 finale of Angel, when he takes all the mall people hostage.
 He talks about it as well, about how he sees all the families while he's alone.

-- Fairly OddParents: In the beginning of the episode "Fairly OddBaby," Cosmo and Wanda start noticing all the other families with babies during a walk with Timmy, causing them to burst into tears because they want a baby of their own but aren't allowed to have one.
+- Fairly OddParents: At the beginning of the episode "Fairly OddBaby," Cosmo and Wanda start noticing all the other families with babies during a walk with Timmy, causing them to burst into tears because they want a baby of their own but aren't allowed to have one.

 - X-Men: Evolution: As part of X-23's training, she was forced to hang out by herself in populated urban areas to learn how to blend with the crowds.
-In the accompanying montage, she is shown sitting completely alone in a bench at a park, angrily observing the other children playing with their parents.
+In the accompanying montage, she is shown sitting completely alone on a bench at a park, angrily observing the other children playing with their parents.